 In June 1894 the tender of Messrs Richardson Bros. was accepted to construct the bandstand at a cost of £199-10-0.
 It was to be of diameter not less than twenty feet, and to be built on the terrace below the pavilion.
 This work was completed by November at a total cost of £238-16-10.

-In February 1913 the Parks Committee agreed to allocate £175 to engage bands to play in Belle Vue and other parks for the coming season.
-In April it was agreed that bands would be engaged for the afternoon of Whit Monday, and a schedule of subsequent performances would be drawn up.
+In early 1912 and again the following year the Parks Committee agreed to allocate £175 to engage bands to play in Belle Vue and other parks for the coming season.
+In April 1913 it was agreed that bands would be engaged for the afternoon of Whit Monday, and a schedule of subsequent performances would be drawn up.
 For Belle Vue Park it was later agreed that the band of the Amalgamated Musicians Union be engaged for two afternoon performances for £5 per performance.

 In 1914, responding to requests from local bandmasters, it was decided that glass wind screens would be provided for the bandstand at a cost of about £15, and also that artificial light would be installed for use when necessary.
 By 1915 band performances had ceased (presumably the effect of the 1914-18 war).